Shelf (storage): Etymology

+The word shelf originates in late 14th century Middle English.
+The word is from the Old English scylfe; similar to Low German schelf meaning shelf and Old Norse -skjalf meaning bench.

+Shaping and positioning

 A shelf can be attached to a wall or other vertical surface, be suspended from a ceiling, be a part of a free-standing frame unit, or it can be part of a piece of furniture such as a cabinet, bookcase, entertainment center, headboard, and so on.
 Usually, two to six shelves make up a unit, each shelf being attached perpendicularly to the vertical or diagonal supports and positioned parallel one above the other.
 Free-standing shelves can be accessible from either one or both longer length sides.
-A shelf with hidden internal brackets is termed a floating shelf.
-A shelf or case designed to hold books is a bookshelf.
+A shelf that is attached to a wall with concealed mounting hardware (a floating shelf bracket) is called a floating shelf.
+A shelf or case designed to hold books is called a bookshelf.

 The length of the shelf is based upon the space limitations of its siting and the amount of weight which it will be expected to hold.
 The vertical distance between the shelves is based upon the space limitations of the unit's siting and the height of the objects; adjustable shelving systems allow the vertical distance to be altered.
 The unit can be fixed or be some form of mobile shelving.
 The most heavy-duty shelving is pallet racking.
 In a store, the front edge of the shelf under the object(s) held might be used to display the name, product number, pricing, and other information about the object(s).

+Sloping shelves help to make the contents of a shelf more visible.

 Materials

 Shelves are normally made of strong materials such as wood, bamboo or steel, though shelves to hold lighter-weight objects can be made of glass or plastic.
 Do it yourself (DIY) shelves can be made from things such as an old door, colored pencils or books.
+Additionally, shelves can also be 3D printed, allowing do it yourself (DIY) projects to have intricate detail.

 Pipe shelving

 Pipe shelving can be used in a home, business, store or restaurant.
-It consists mainly of wood boards resting on black or galvanized steel gas pipe.
+It generally consists mainly of wood boards resting on black or galvanized steel gas pipe.
 Copper pipe can be used but it is not recommended for heavy-duty shelves.
 Pipe shelving can also be modified to be used as retail clothing displays and wall shelves.
 Pipe shelving supports rest on the floor with floor flanges (these need not be attached) and attaches to the wall with flanges that are directed backwards.
 Many different designs exist and some companies make these shelves for commercial and residential applications and others make these shelves as DIY projects.

 Pipe shelving is mainly attached to a wall but some companies have designed free standing units.
 Pipe shelving has even been used in reclamation projects such as shipping container architecture and was used by Marriott Hotels & Resorts in a bar project.